Bashout/readingList/README.md

 # Things to learn
-A reading/watch list of things I believe are good watches or good learning
+A list of things I have enjoyed watching or plan to watch

 ## Must Watch
 * [Reclaim your freedom with libre software now - Richard Stallman](https://youtu.be/n9YDz-Iwgyw)